 - 1. Students are expected to arrive on time.
 Due to the practical nature of this course, punctual attendance is mandatory.
 Eighty minute classes mean starting on time in order to finish within the allotted time.
 As most of the important instructions and information are given in the first 10 minutes of class, it is essential that you arrive on time.
 If unduly late for a lab, you will be assigned an alternate task.
 Being late results in a loss of cooking privileges. - 2.
 If absent, remember that it is the student's responsibility to check with the teacher for work missed while absent.
 The due dates for assignments are always posted on the white board located at the front of the classroom.
 Please use the correct hand-in bin! - 3.
-There is absolutely no use of vulgar language. (swearing) - 4.
+There is absolutely no use of vulgar language (swearing) or inappropriate comments. - 4.
 Kitchens must be inspected before you and your partner depart.
-Leaving a kitchen or equipment unclean results in both a loss of lab marks and cooking privileges. - 5.
-Ensure your shoes are clean and appropriate so as to respect the cleanliness of both the lab and the school. - 6.
+Leaving a kitchen or equipment unclean results in both a loss of lab marks and cooking privileges.
+Please remember that others use the lab and equipment.
+It must be ready for others! - 5.
+Ensure your shoes are clean and appropriate so as to respect the cleanliness of both the lab and the school.
+No sandals while we are cooking. - 6.
 Students complete classwork and assessments independently.
 There is no shared work or copying.
 When you are not cooking, you are working on the assignment which is collected and assessed as part of your mark.
 Once an assignment has been corrected in class and/or handed back, it can no longer be handed in for marks (exception-excused absences). - 7.
 You may only use the chrome books in the lab.
 Chromebooks are for research and assignments NOT playing games.
 Please use your assigned chrome book and return it to the cart to be plugged in before class ends.